PhpGt/StyleGuide/general/variables.md

 There are many other cons for using globals, but in short, always think really hard when you're about to use a global variable.

-## Properties should always be declared.
+## Properties should always be declared

 PHP allows any property to be set on an object, from anywhere in the code.
 Some say this is a feature; some consider it bad practice.
 To aid readability and maintainability, always ensure that a class has the property declared before it is accessed or assigned.

-## Variables should always be declared at the top of the block they are used in.
+## Variables should always be declared at the top of the block they are used in

 To aid readability and maintainability, wherever a variable is used it should be assigned at the top of the block it is available to.